Black Gold (2011 Nigerian film)

 Black Gold is a 2011 drama film co-produced and directed by Jeta Amata.
 One local Niger Delta community's struggle against their own government and a multi-national oil corporation who has plundered their land and destroyed the environment.
 The film was reissued in 2012 with the title Black November, with 60% of the scenes reshot and additional scenes included to make the film "more current".

 Premise

 They hope to tell the story from the perspective of people who have lived through it.
-The people who have seen their land and rivers polluted by oil, the people that are struggling.
+Including the people who have seen their land and rivers polluted by oil, and the people that are struggling.